MattPahuta/tindog/README.md

 # Tindog - Scrimba

 This is a solo project from the [Scrimba Frontend Developer Career Path](https://www.scrimba.com).
-The focus of the project is on learning JavaScript OOP fundamentals and is the culmination of the Module 7 of the Career Path (Next-level JavaScript).
+The project represents the culmination of Module 7 (Next-level JavaScript) of the path, with a focus on reinforcing JavaScript OOP fundamentals as well as working with JS modules, DOM manipulation, and various JS methods.

 ## Table of contents